gimlet-io/capacitor/README.md

 It is a shame that ArgoCD gained so much traction mostly because developers appreciate the UI.
 Rolling out a read-only ArgoCD UI made Argo the de-facto kubernetes dashboard, where people look at logs and various kubernetes resources.

-Capacitor's goal is to level the field: providing a UI option for Flux that removes this advantage from ArgoCD.
+Capacitor's goal is to level the field: providing a UI option for Flux users that matches or exceeds the level of ArgoCD.

 ## Built in public